 Sarah welcomes the opportunity to use the benefit of her experience to guide others in the use of Theraplay recognising the positive, enduring impact that this intervention has upon children and their caregivers. [email protected]

-Helen Maund, HCPC registered Social Worker, earned her post graduate certificate in therapeutic play and is DDP level 1 trained.
-Helen has worked as a Social Worker for 18 years in the field of child protection, children’s residential setting and for the past 11 years in adoption.
-Helen specialises in therapeutic work with children and families in the area of fostering and adoption.
+Helen Maund, HCPC registered Social Worker, Certified Theraplay Practitioner, Trainer and Supervisor (in training) and has earned her post graduate certificate in therapeutic play and is a trainee Dyadic Developmental Psychotherapy (DDP) Practitioner.
+Helen has worked as a Social Worker for 19 years in the field of child protection, children’s residential setting and for 12 years in adoption for a local authority adoption service.
+She now works independently providing Theraplay, DDP, Therapeutic Life Story Work, training and supervision to a wide range of clients, although she specialises in therapeutic work with children and families in the area of fostering and adoption.
 Helen is passionate about using Theraplay as a very effective intervention with children who have experienced trauma through abuse and neglect.
 She has an excellent understanding of developmental trauma which underpins all her work.
-Her work is influenced by Theraplay, Family Futures, Dr Bruce Perry, Dr Dan Siegal, Dr Dan Hughes and Bryan Post.
+Her work is influenced by Theraplay, Family Futures, Dr. Bruce Perry, Dr. Dan Siegal, Dr. Dan Hughes and Bryan Post.

-Helen currently works for a local authority adoption service but is also in the process of setting up her own independent support services for children and families.
-Helen works with children who have experienced neglect, physical, sexual and emotional harm.
-The children that Helen works with may have other additional needs such as sensory processing problems or as a result of pre-natal alcohol exposure.
+Helen works with children who have experienced neglect, physical, sexual abuse and emotional harm.
+The children that Helen works with may have other additional needs such as sensory processing problems or pre-natal alcohol exposure.
 As part of Helen’s therapeutic work with families, she supports parents in their parenting approach as they often need to learn a different way of parenting their children.
 Helen can supervise practitioners to Foundational Level status and looks forward to supporting practitioners through this part of the Theraplay practicum process.
 Helen is available for both face-to-face supervision or via video link.
-Helen can be contacted at firstname.lastname@example.org.
+Helen can be contacted at [email protected]

 Julie McCann is a BAPT Play Therapist and Certified Theraplay Practitioner based in south London who offers face to face supervision from her home as well as supervision via the internet.
 She works for the UK charity TACT and is attached to their Peterborough permanency team.
 The focus of her work is a BBC Children In Need funded project called ‘The Power of Play’ which supports adoptive families in the early stages of placement with Theraplay based sessions and offers life story play therapy and long-term Theraplay interventions for children who have been with their adopters for some time.
 Julie has been working closely with the Theraplay Institute in the US to re-write the practicum documents for UK settings and has students from a range of professional backgrounds at all stages of the practicum.
 She uses her play therapy skills in private practice and in local schools, working with children and their families to build stronger attachments and process feelings around trauma and loss associated with deprivation, immigration status and temporary housing.
 You can contact her at [email protected]